BedStory Mattress Review (2025)

 - Layer 4: The bulk of this mattress and its support system is its 9″ pocketed coil layer.
 BedStory says the perimeter of the mattress uses reinforced coils for added edge support.

 BedStory’s polyester mattress cover is not removable or machine washable.
 You will need to spot-clean any spills.
 Although the company describes the mattress as having a breathable top cover, polyester isn’t typically known for its breathability.
-You may notice overheating when sleeping on this mattress.

-Get the mattress with more cooling features for a more comfortable sleep.
+Get the mattress with more cooling features.

 Read Juno Review